Anna L. Klein School

 HISTORY OF THE ANNA L. KLEIN SCHOOL

-The first public school in Guttenberg was founded in 1871.
+The first public school in Guttenberg, New Jersey was founded in 1871.
 The physical structure consisted of two stories and a basement with four classrooms.
 In 1900, the voters authorized to build a new schoolhouse where the play-ground area now stands.
 This building temporarily relieved the overcrowding and the two subsequent extensions were constructed in 1909 and 1928.

 The namesake of the school, Anna L. Klein, served as principal from 1928 until 1952.
 The townspeople, namely the local V.F.W., petitioned the Board of Education to change the school's name from Guttenberg Public School to its present title.
 At a special Board Meeting on October 23, 1952, the name was formally changed to "Anna L. Klein